Bank On Yourself versus Real Estate and Other Investments

 It lets you use your equity in the policy and still have it working for you.

-The financial crisis and credit lockdown have made it painfully clear how little control you have over the equity in your home and other real estate.
+The financial crisis and credit lockdown made it painfully clear how little control you have over the equity in your home and other real estate.
 Home equity lines of credit have been slashed or frozen without warning, and refinancing options have dried up, even for people with good credit.

 As Mark Twain noted, “A banker is a fellow who lends you his umbrella when the sun is shining, but wants it back the minute it begins to rain.“